|

 5 - |

-Our spam filter is very fast so the delay in routing emails through our
+Our spam filter is very fast so the delay in routing emails via our servers

-server and then onto yours, instead of your server accepting emails
+and then onto yours, instead of your server accepting emails directly is usually

 ^ Top of Page ^